d-velop/grafana-odata-datasource/DEVELOPING.md

 ### Testing the `oauthPassThru` feature of the plugin

 The plugin supports the `oauthPassThru` feature (Forward OAuth Identity), which allows Grafana to forward the user's upstream OAuth identity to the data source.
-This enables the backend to make requests on behalf of the user, useful for scenarios where per-user access control is needed.
+This enables the plugin to make requests on behalf of the user, useful for scenarios where per-user access control is needed.

 The project includes a [`docker-compose.withKeycloak.yaml`](docker-compose.withKeycloak.yaml) file for running the